Archive for the “Music” Category

 Hoopla is here!
 We are delighted to offer this new service that allows Somerville patrons free access to thousands of movies, television shows, music albums, and audiobooks for mobile devices and computers.

 To start using Hoopla, download the free digital mobile app on your Android or iOS device or visit hoopladigital.com.
 Then, begin enjoying titles from major Hollywood studios, record companies, and publishers.
 Titles can be borrowed for instant streaming or for temporary downloading to smartphones, tablets, computers, and Apple TV.
 Hoopla is available 24 hours a day, seven days a week.
 Best of all, there’s no waiting for popular titles and the service’s automatic return feature eliminates late fees.

-To get to the Library’s Hoopla page, go to the catalog, click on databases, then scroll down the alphabetical list until you get to Hoopla.
+To get to the Library’s Hoopla page, go to the catalog, click on Research and Information, click on databases, then scroll down the alphabetical list until you get to Hoopla.

 No Comments »